What to Look for When a Property is Held In a Trust

-It is becoming more common for property to be held in a trust.
+It is becoming more common to find that a property is held in trust.
 This presents several issues of concern for a realtor when the property is to be listed and sold.
 The term trust describes the holding of property by a trustee (which may be one or more persons or a corporate trust entity) in accordance with the provisions of a written trust instrument for the benefit of one or more persons called beneficiaries.
 A person may be both a trustee and a beneficiary of the same trust.

-For real property held in trust, title must be in an entity “as trustee” of the trust.
+For real property held in trust, the title must be in an entity “as trustee” of the trust.
 Title purportedly held only in “the trust” (i.e., not in an entity “as trustee” of the trust) is void.
-For Example: Jane Smith as Trustee of the Joseph Smith Trust dated May 1, 2017 would be correct.
-The Joseph Smith Trust dated May 1, 2017 would be incorrect.
+For Example, Jane Smith as Trustee of the Joseph Smith Trust dated May 1, 2017, would be correct.
+The Joseph Smith Trust dated May 1, 2017, would be incorrect.

 When reviewing the written declaration of trust the attorney is looking for two things in particular: